pguerin3/cwmrc/README.md

 ![native-luancher1](images/VirtualBox10.png)
 ![native-luancher2](images/VirtualBox11.png)

-Or you may run applications from the command line.
+Or you may run applications from the shell.
 For example:

 ```
 $ chromium-browser&